otfried/ipelets/graph/README.md

+**Note:** The ability to move graph vertices has been built into Ipe 7.2.6.
+It also works for vertices that are text objects or groups.

 This ipelet helps when drawing graphs.
 To install the ipelet, download [graph.lua](graph.lua) and copy it to `~/.ipe/ipelets/` (or to some other directory for ipelets).